Data security solutions for the U.S. Federal Government

 Thales provides government data security solutions to members of the US Intelligence Community, The U.S. National Laboratories, Health and Human Services and many other U.S. Federal Agencies and Departments.

 Seventeen of the Fortune 30 rely on Thales data security technology as do more than 1,500 customers in 22 countries across a broad range of industries including healthcare, retail, consumer goods, manufacturing, banking, insurance and cloud service providers.
 And, industry partners including IBM and Symantec market OEM solutions that incorporate Vormetric product technology.

-The White House Executive Order on Improving the Nation’s Cybersecurity Infrastructure underscores the importance of protecting the Federal Government’s computer systems.
-It will result in a massive review of all cyber security practices and establish consistent guidelines...
+The White House Executive Order on improving the nation’s cybersecurity infrastructure underscores the importance of protecting the Federal Government’s computer systems.
+It has led organizations across the nation to review their cybersecurity practices, and it establishes...

 The White House issued an Executive Order on improving the Nation’s Cybersecurity on May 12, 2021.
 The Executive Order gives agencies 180 days to “adopt multi-factor authentication and encryption for data at rest and in transit, to the maximum extent consistent with Federal...

 Ransomware attacks have been a problem for years, but they have recently become a lot more damaging, with criminals targeting everything from critical infrastructure to hospitals and retailers, and demanding tens of millions of dollars in ransom.
 Today, with global leaders...